Find Affordable College Courses

 Full Natural Resources & Conservation at University of Colorado Boulder Report

 A rank of #2 on this year’s list means Colorado State University - Fort Collins is a great place for natural resources and conservation students working on their bachelor’s degree.
-Located in the city of Fort Collins, Colorado State is a public college with a very large student population.
+Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.

 About 26% of the students majoring in natural resources and conservation at the school are women while 74% are male.